k3po/k3po/specification/k3po.control/SPEC.md

 ##### ABORT command

 ###### Description
-This command will abort the current execution.
+The **ABORT** command will abort the currently running script execution.

 ###### Headers
 N/A